-Mindfulness-Based Stress Reduction Retreat for Mothers of Paediatric Heart Transplant Recipients
+Mindfulness Retreat Intervention for Mothers of Paediatric Heart Transplant Recipients

 Co-Investigators: S. Ahola-Kohut, H. Telfer, M. Siefert-Hansen, T. Robertson, J. Mitchell